 Now you can add faq schema to your blog posts.

-To create a header block, click on the ‘+’ on the right or top left.
+Click on the ‘+’ on the right or top left.

 Next, type ‘Heading’ into the search box.
 From the list, select the ‘Heading’ block.